 Overall sales performance trends give no information about the reasons for increasing success or failure.
 Sales KPI measurements provide an instant indication that allows rapid reaction.
 As soon as key performance indicators for sales show a negative divergence from expectations, salespeople and organisations can take corrective action.

-In addition to providing an early warning of shortfalls, Sales KPI data identifies development and improvement opportunities.
+In addition to providing an early warning of shortfalls, Measurement data identifies development and improvement opportunities.

 Everyone is motivated to some degree to beat a personal best.
 Peer pressure has long been recognised as a powerful motivator.
 Publishing measurements to individuals and teams leverages peer pressure and impacts behaviour.

 Collecting comparable public data on the performance of competitors, provides an instant benchmark for sales KPI comparison with market norms and sets a bar for the best performers.

 Task level indicators can encompass any criteria that mark progress towards goals.
 Obvious measures for salespeople include:

 - Number of customer contacts by day or week.
 This might be further broken down into number of inbound customer telephone calls dealt with; number of outbound customer telephone calls made, and the number of emails sent to customers.
 All of this data is available in the various telephone and email systems.